BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

  - `system_error`: This exception reports that the operating system encountered an error.
 This can be particular useful to catch as details about the nature of the error can be accessed using the `.code()` method.
 To use this exception, include the `<system_error>` header.
  - `overflow_error`: Arithmetic overflow.
  - `underflow_error`: Arithmetic underflow.

+##### No Except

+The keyword `noexcept` can be specified after a functions argument list before the function's body.
+This allows for optimization but means the

 ## Reference Types